Could United Airlines’ chaotic computer “cutover” have been avoided?

 Hand says that United began developing the customer service strategy for the cutover before the airlines merged.
 Last October, his department started training agents in how to use Shares and briefing them on United’s new policies.
 It hired 400 new call center agents and recalled almost 300 furloughed employees.
 “We thought it was enough,” he says.

-But United had bitten off a little more than it could chew.
-One of the critical choke points proved to be the airport agents, whose systems essentially had been downgraded from a point-and-click interface to one that accepted only text-based line commands.
-Although that was a temporary setback — United plans to add a more user-friendly interface by the end of the year — it combined with the recently migrated passenger reservations system and the new rules to give United and its customers a March they’d rather forget.
+This isn’t the first complaint I’ve received about United.
+It had bitten off a little more than it could chew.
+The airport agents, whose systems had essentially been downgraded from a point-and-click interface to one that accepted only text-based line commands, turned out to be one of the critical choke points.
+Although that setback was temporary — United plans to add a more user-friendly interface by the end of the year — it, combined with the recently migrated passenger reservations system and the new rules, gave United and its customers a March they’d rather forget.

 And they could have packed a sense of humor.
 When a whole row of computers shuts down spontaneously, what is there to do except laugh?
 But many passengers didn’t know about the cutover, or its probable implications, until it was too late.

 United says that the situation has calmed and that it’s taking steps to keep things going smoothly.
 Between now and June, the carrier is hiring another 400 contact center workers, adding to the staff of 6,300 employees who answer passenger inquiries via phone and e-mail.
-Its all-important handle times have been cut in half, to an average of 10 minutes, which is almost back to normal.
+They have cut its all-important handle times in half, achieving an average of 10 minutes, which is almost back to normal.
 (The goal is closer to eight minutes.)

 No one knows when the next airline IT crisis might flare up or which airline it will hit.
 A combined US Airways-American Airlines, which some industry watchers are predicting, is a likely candidate.
 But if the madness afflicting United in March has taught passengers anything, it’s that there are some airline problems you just can’t plan for.